ncats/RaMP-DB/README.md

 # if no version already exists in local cache.
 rampDB <- RaMP()

-# note that you can use the following method to check database versions hosted in your local cache and in our remote repository.
+# note that you can use the following method to check database versions hosted in your
+# computer's local cache and databases that are available to download in our remote repository.
 RaMP::listAvailableRaMPDbVersions()

 # using that list of available RaMP DB versions, one can specify the database version to use